A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Validating Framework via Drebin Dataset

-Following prior adversarial learning studies \cite{Daniel:NDSS,7917369,grosse2017adversarial}, we use the Drebin features, which consist of 8 subsets of features, including 4 subsets of features extracted from {\em AndroidManifest.xml} (denoted by $S_1, S_2, S_3, S_4$, respectively) and 4 subsets of features extracted from the disassembled dexcode (denoted by $S_5, S_6, S_7, S_8$, respectively).
-More specifically, ({\bf i}) $S_1$ contains the features that are related to the access of an APK to the hardware of a smartphone (e.g., camera, touchscreen, or GPS module); ({\bf ii}) $S_2$ contains the features that are related to the permissions requested by the APK in question; ({\bf iii}) $S_3$ contains the features that are related to the application components (e.g., {\em activities}, {\em service}, {\em receivers}, etc.); ({\bf iv}) $S_4$ contains the features that are related to the APK's communications with the operating system; ({\bf v}) $S_5$ contains the features that are related to the critical system API calls, which cannot run without appropriate permissions or the {\em root} privilege; ({\bf vi}) $S_6$ contains the features that correspond to the used permissions; ({\bf vii}) $S_7$ contains the features that are related to the API calls that can access sensitive data or resources on a smartphone; ({\bf viii}) $S_8$ contains the features that are related to IP addresses, hostnames and URLs found in the disassembled code.
+\textbf{Feature Extraction.} APK is an archive file containing \emph{AndroidManifest.xml}, \emph{classes.dex}, and others (e.g., \emph{res}, \emph{assets}).
+The \emph{manifest} file describes an APK's information, such as the name, version, announcement, library files used by the application.
+The source code is compiled to build the \emph{.dex} file which is understandable by the Java Virtual Machine.
+The Drebin dataset has eight subsets of features, including four subsets of features extracted from {\em AndroidManifest.xml} (denoted by $S_1, S_2, S_3, S_4$, respectively) and four subsets of features extracted from the disassembled dexcode (denoted by $S_5, S_6, S_7, S_8$, respectively).
+More specifically, ({\bf i}) $S_1$ contains features corresponding to the access of an APK to the hardware of a smartphone (e.g., camera, touchscreen, or GPS module); ({\bf ii}) $S_2$ contains features corresponding to the permissions requested by the APK in question; ({\bf iii}) $S_3$ contains features corresponding to the application components (e.g., {\em activities}, {\em service}, {\em receivers}, etc.); ({\bf iv}) $S_4$ contains features corresponding to the APK's communications with the operating system; ({\bf v}) $S_5$ contains features corresponding to the critical system API calls, which cannot run without appropriate permissions or the {\em root} privilege; ({\bf vi}) $S_6$ contains features corresponding to the used permissions; ({\bf vii}) $S_7$ contains features corresponding to the API calls that can access sensitive data or resources on a smartphone; ({\bf viii}) $S_8$ contains features corresponding to IP addresses, hostnames and URLs found in the disassembled code.

-In order to extract features of the applications, we utilize the Androgurad 3.3.5, which is a reverse engineering toolkit for APK analysis \cite{Androguard:Online}.
+In order to extract applications' features, we use Androgurad 3.3.5, a reverse engineering toolkit for APK analysis \cite{Androguard:Online}.
 Note that 141 APKs cannot be analyzed.
 Moreover, a feature selection is conducted to remove those low-frequency features for the sake of computational efficiency.
 As a result, we keep 10,000 features with high frequencies.
-The APK is mapped on the feature space as a binary feature vector, where `1' (`0') corresponding to a feature represent the presence (absence) of the feature in an APK.
+The APK is mapped on the feature space as a binary feature vector, where `1' (`0') represents the presence (absence) of a feature in the APK.